dtanzer/typetactoe/Steps.md

 ...this required me to add some more type annotations; Otherwise, everything is still the same as after Step 2.

-## Step 4: Refactor to Immutable State Transisions
+## Step 4: Refactor to Immutable State Transitions

 For the next steps, we need immutable state transitions, so I refactored towards them in this step.